bmalicoat/downwordlysite/index.md

 It might be!
 Downwordly uses a dictionary similar to other word games and doesn't allow proper names and some other words you may find in a dictionary.
 If you think you found a word that should be accepted but isn't, let me know!

+## Privacy

+Downwordly collects zero information about you.
+I hope you're having a good life, but I'm not interested in tracking all the details :)